servicetitan/Stl.Fusion/README.md

   update once you know certain state is inconsistent.
 * **Supports remote replicas** &ndash; any `IComputed` instance can be *published*, which allows any other code that knows the publication endpoint and publication ID to create a replica of this `IComputed` instance in their own process.
+Replica services mentioned above rely on this feature.

 The last points are crucial:
 * The ability to replicate any server-side state to any client allows client-side code to build a dependent state that changes whenever any of its server-side components